 The Brain Tumour Research Centre, which was established at the University of Portsmouth following the relocation of Professor Geoff Pilkington from King’s College London in 2003, dedicates its research to focusing on the cellular and molecular mechanisms of brain tumour development, and progression of response to therapy.

-The remit of the Centre is threefold:
+The goals and remit of the Centre are:

 - To establish a critical mass of dedicated, enthusiastic and well trained brain tumour researchers;

-- To foster career development for young scientists within the discipline of Neuro-oncology;
+- To foster career development for young scientists within the discipline of Neuro-oncology.

 With over five research programmes, it is our goal to work with national and international collaborators to develop novel and multi-targeted therapies for patients diagnosed with brain cancers.
 While many brain tumour laboratories concentrate on a single tumour type or specific area of research it has been our goal to run research programmes of a diverse nature.
 In this context we have formed five research sub-groups: Paediatric Brain Tumours, Mitochondria, Therapeutics, Tumour Micro-environment and Blood Brain Barrier (to include both studies of drug delivery and cerebral metastasis).